Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/design_thinking.md

   <figcaption style="color: #b8c0e0; font-size: 0.85em; margin-top: 0.5rem; font-style: italic; text-align: center;">Engineering Design Process</figcaption>
 </figure>

-For this project we were asked to design a hat using the Design Thinking process, to solve a real-world issue faced by a persona.
-We followed all five stages empathy, define, ideate, prototype, and test, in order to structure our work.
-Using this framework allowed us to stay on focus, rather than just jumping straight to a final solution.
-It also allowed us to come up with a borad range of ideas/solutions, rather than just one.
+For this project we were asked to design a hat using the Design Thinking process to solve a real-world issue faced by a persona.
+We followed all five stages&mdash;empathy, define, ideate, prototype, and test&mdash;to structure our work.
+Using this framework allowed us to stay focused rather than just jumping straight to a final solution.
+It also allowed us to come up with a broad range of ideas/solutions, rather than just one.

 <br>